 Under the Post-Graduate Work Permit (PGWP) Program, you can obtain a work permit valid for up to three years, depending on the duration of your study program.

 - No job offer required.

 - Work with any employer across Canada and change job when you want to.

-- Get that all-important Canadian work experience as you work towards obtaining permanent residence.
+- Get that all-important Canadian work experience as you work towards obtaining Permanent Residence.

-Many international graduates use the PGWP as a stepping stone into a successful career in Canada, and towards Canadian permanent residence.
+Many international graduates use the PGWP as a stepping stone into a successful career in Canada, and thereafter towards Canadian permanent residence.

 Gain valuable Canadian work experience

 Many Canadian economic immigration programs place a large emphasis on applicants’ work experience in Canada.
 As a graduate who has already entered the Canadian labour market, you have proven that you are an asset to the country.
 You can be trusted, you are intelligent, you are educated, and you get along with colleagues — so of course Canada wants you to stay around longer than just a few years.